rdatools/rdametrics/data-zip/README.md

 The `Rev*` is the original reversible ensemble that we produced using the same chain length (50 million) and subsampling rate (every 2,500) as the other non-reversible ensembles.

-## Helpers
+## Using the Helpers to Work with Scores and By-District Aggregates

-The functions in `helpers.py` and the constants in `constants.py` make it easier to work with the all-up scores 'pandas' dataframe (scores.parquet) and all the by-district aggregates contained in the state/chamber zip files.
-To use them, import `helpers.py` into your Python.
-Put the companion file, constants.py, along side it.
+The Python code the `data/` folder makes it easier to work with `scores.parquet` and all the by-district aggregates contained in the state/chamber zip files.
+To use it, put the contents&mdash;including the `__init__.py` file&mdash;in the root of your project.
+Make sure you've installed the dependencies as described above.

-To work with the scores dataframe, load 'panda' dataframe from disk:
+Then, to work with the scores dataframe, load 'panda' dataframe from disk:

 ```python
 scores_df = load_scores("/path/to/scores.parquet")